 Parent communication is another topic hiring school administrators seek in new teachers.

 help keep families up-to-date on their child’s academic and social progress?

 Draft weekly newsletters or help maintain the classroom website to keep parents informed.

 Attend parent-teacher conferences?

-Worked with class parents or parent volunteers either during class time or during a school event.
+Worked with class parents or parent volunteers during class time or a school event.

-Make sure to include any involvement you had with parents, as this will show you are ready and equipped to increase effective parental communications.
+Include your involvement with parents, as this will show you are ready and equipped to increase effective parental communications.

-Hopefully, after reading through this list, you now feel much more confident about writing your first-year teacher cv or resume and cover letter with your education internships included.
+Hopefully, after reading through this list, you will feel more confident about writing your first-year teacher cv or resume and cover letter with your education internships included.
 Don’t miss these academic resume formatting tips to please the reader’s eye.

-Don’t underestimate the value of these internships, student teaching, and practicum experiences when you are a beginning teacher.
+Don’t underestimate the value of these internships, student teaching, and practicum experiences as a beginning teacher.
 Correctly highlighting these teaching skills and experiences can make all the difference between whether or not you land a beginning teacher interview!

-If you would like help creating your resume and cover letter, please review our resume writing services.
+If you need help to create your resume and cover letter, please review our resume writing services.